 If you or someone you love is using drugs or alcohol and is pregnant, please seek help before it’s too late.
 Don’t wait for more harm to come to your baby or to yourself.

 For 45 years, Clearbrook Treatment Centers has been providing quality treatment to those suffering from alcoholism and drug addiction, while providing educational and supportive services to affected family members.
+We offer addiction treatment for expectant mothers specifically.

 Please contact our Admissions Specialists today and see what recovery has to offer.